samerlahoud/tutorial-lpwan-iot/5GWF-19/system-perf-evaluation.md

 \end{figure}

 ### Coverage Comparison (3/3)
-- For a larger radius (8 km), LoRaWAN exhibits severe coverage limitation at 200 b/s in comparison with NB-IoT
+- For a larger cell radius (8 km), LoRaWAN exhibits severe coverage limitation at 200 b/s in comparison with NB-IoT

 \begin{figure}
 	\centering